Physiotherapy for everyone

 Pelvic Floor Physiotherapy

 Pelvic floor physiotherapy focuses on the assessment and treatment of the bones, joints, muscles and nerves of the pelvic floor.
 While treatment often targets the pelvic muscles all structures of the pelvis are assessed.
 Just like anywhere else in the body, pelvic muscles can become injured or have dysfunction.
+We offer pelvic floor physiotherapy for all genders.
+Our physiotherapists are committed to offering you treatment in a welcoming, non-judgemental and inclusive environment.
+See FAQ’s below for more information on common conditions we treat.

 Orthopedic Physiotherapy